EmielZuurbier/IoT/Manual/Readme.md

 ### Enable the camera and SSL
 Once everything is setup and your Pi is running, we'll proceed with enabling the camera.
 This is disabled by default so we'll need to enable it first.

 SSL is a protocol which enables us to connect to the Pi from a different computer.
 This saves you all the hassle with connecting a monitor and keyboard to the Pi.
-So when we need to make a change, we can do it with our own computer.
+So when we need to make a change to change files or settings with our own computer.

 Log in with your username and password.
 If you'll log in with the default username and password, you'll get root access, which is the highest form of access that we need.
 *default username = pi*